 As such, our design system must be independent of any project and also a dependency of all projects.
 Changes propagate throughout the organization via a versioned package distributed by a package manager.
 Projects can reuse design system components and further customize if needed.
 These constraints give us the blueprint for organizing our frontend projects.

 React is the most popular view layer according to the State of JS survey.
 An overwhelming number of Storybooks use React, so we’re using it in this tutorial along with the create-react-app boilerplate.

 Once the files and dependencies are installed, we can push it to GitHub (which we’ll use to host the code for our design system).
 Start by signing in and creating a new repository on GitHub.com:

 Then follow GitHub's instructions to setup the (the so-far mostly empty) repository:

-git init git add . git commit -m "first commit" git branch -M master git remote add origin https://github.com/your-username/learnstorybook-design-system.git git push -u origin master
+git init git add . git commit -m "first commit" git branch -M main git remote add origin https://github.com/your-username/learnstorybook-design-system.git git push -u origin main

 Be sure to replace